Coco Gauff sets up Osaka showdown in Australia; Serena wins - WHIZ News

 As for what sticks with her about the post-match comforting Osaka offered in New York, Gauff said: “If I had a child or something, that’s something I would want my child to see.
 It just shows what being a competitor really is.
 You might hate the person on the court, but off the court you love them — not really, like, ‘hate,’ but you want to win.
 Sometimes when we’re on the court, we say things we don’t mean because we have that mentality.
 When it’s all said and done, we still look at each other with respect.”

-Defending men’s champion Novak Djokovic required all of 95 minutes to breeze past Japanese wild-card entry Tatsuma Ito 6-1, 6-4, 6-2, while Roger Federer was scheduled to be in action at night.
+Defending men’s champion Novak Djokovic required all of 95 minutes to breeze past Japanese wild-card entry Tatsuma Ito 6-1, 6-4, 6-2, while Roger Federer had a similarly easy time, beating 41st-ranked Filip Krajinovic of Serbia 6-1, 6-4, 6-1.

+While Federer had the usual Grand Slam day off between matches, Krajinovic’s first-round contest was postponed by showers and so he didn’t have the proper rest after a five-set win Tuesday.

+“I do feel a little bit sorry,” said Federer, who now meets Australia’s John Millman, who surprised him in the fourth round of the 2018 U.S. Open.

 Gauff was not at her very best on a windy afternoon against Cirstea but managed to figure her way out of trouble repeatedly.
 Gauff demonstrated plenty of grit, yes, and also enthusiasm, pumping herself up by shaking a fist and yelling, “Come on!” after most of her successful points down the stretch.